dargaCode/WebDevStudyResources/README.md

 ### Node.js and Express.js
 JavaScript was originally only usable inside the client of a web browser.
 Node sets it free for use as a server-side language.

-Express makes it possible to write a server-side app more simply and with fewer lines of code.
+Express makes it possible to write a server-side Node app more simply and tersely.

 *   [Udemy - The Web Dev Bootcamp / Units 22-25: Node & Express](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3861568)
     * Paid ($35 Course) - 26 Lessons (5 hours), 4 Exercises